 No. We will read any script, regardless of your representation status.

 Does enrollment in an educational program have any bearing on my eligibility for The Scratchpad Series?

 No. As long as you can arrange to be fully present in New York for the duration of the reading, academic enrollment status has no bearing on eligibility.

 What kind of resume should I submit with my application?

-Will you let me know that you received my emailed application?
+Will you let me know that my application was received?

-You should receive an auto-response confirming that your application has successfully been submitted via our online portal.
+You should receive an auto-response e-mail confirming that your application has successfully been submitted via our online portal.

 When can I expect to hear about my Scratchpad application status?

 You will be able to track the status of your application through the online portal you use to apply.
 Because of the volume of applications we receive, it generally takes 6-8 months to select program participants, and we are unable to respond to individual requests about application status.
 We do, however, commit to contacting every applicant regarding their status prior to publicly announcing the program results.